Call us today: 800-252-5892

 Proofing Cabinet

+For bakeries specializing in pastries, bread or anything else baked from rising dough, a proofing cabinet is an important addition.
 Proofing is the term for allowing bread to rise, and in the commercial bakery, this usually requires a temperature- and humidity-controlled environment.
 Dough rises in warm, humid environments, up to 100° F and 85% humidity for a fast rise.
 This helps keep the dough from drying out.
 Hence, proofing cabinets (also called proof boxes or proofers) are the best way to achieve the conditions needed for proofing large amounts of dough, ideal for commercial bakeries.
 Choose from full-size, half-size and under-counter proof boxes, depending on your available space.
 Each unit has pan racks for holding sheet pans full of pastries, bread dough and more.

 Retarder / Proofer Unit

-types of dough require temperatures higher than what a typical commercial refrigerator holds, such as 50-60° F. Retarder / proofer unit provide a cool environment where the dough can rest before rising.
+To retard dough means to slow the process of rising, or proofing.
+Refrigerating the dough is the best way to do this, but some types of dough require temperatures higher than what a typical commercial refrigerator holds, such as 50-60° F. Retarder / proofer unit provide a cool environment where the dough can rest before rising.
 When the dough is ready for proofing, the unit alters the temperature and humidity level to allow the dough to rise.

-can be a bit of a gamble, since an environment like that is probably difficult to maintain, due to opening and closing doors and an imperfect temperature control system.
+Bakeries can function without this type of equipment if they have a properly air-conditioned room to store their dough.
+However, this can be a bit of a gamble, since an environment like that is probably difficult to maintain, due to opening and closing doors and an imperfect temperature control system.
 It is best to have a controlled space like a retarder box.
 Having both a proofer and retarder in one unit is beneficial as well; the machine can be set so that it retards the dough for a certain amount of time, then automatically begins proofing by allowing the temperature to rise slightly at the scheduled time, without human intervention.

 Dough Mixer